learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/MongoDB_in_Docker.md

 ### A quick summary about ports:

-The publish port argument generally looks like: XXXX:YYYY.
+The publish port argument generally looks like: `XXXX:YYYY`.

-The XXXX portion is the port that is used/exposed by the localhost. i.e. if the database was exposed on port 12345, to access the database you would use 'mongodb://localhost:12345/'
+The `XXXX` portion is the port that is used/exposed by the localhost. i.e. if the database was exposed on port `12345`, to access the database you would use 'mongodb://localhost:`12345`/'

-The YYYY portion is the port that is used/exposed within the docker container.
-This port cannot be accessed from localhost, unless published and mapped to an XXXX port.
+The `YYYY` portion is the port that is used/exposed within the docker container.
+This port cannot be accessed from localhost, unless published and mapped to an `XXXX` port.

-Sometimes the publish port argument also has /tcp or /http, these signify the protocol used by that port.
+Sometimes the publish port argument also has `/tcp or /http`, these signify the protocol used by that port.

 There are reserved ports that cannot be used as well as unofficial ports that most people agreed to be reserved.
-For example, most commonly 8000 or 8080 is used for http servers.
+For example, most commonly `8000 or 8080` is used for `http` servers.
 There is a lot of inormation that can be said about this, so for the sake of this tutorial it is common to use the same port exposed in the container for database images.
-For the complete list of reserved ports see: [IANA](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml)
+For the complete list of reserved ports see: [IANA](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml).

+The Docker documentation goes into more detail about ports and the publish ports argument.

 ## Setup Alongside Application